Defense in Depth — Building a Secure Contact Form

 Layer 1: Client-Side Validation with React Hook Form + Yup

-The form uses react-hook-form with a yupResolver for instant feedback.
-The same Yup schema validates on both client and server — one source of truth.
+The form uses react-hook-form with a yupResolver for instant feedback, and the same Yup schema validates on both the client and the server, so there's one source of truth.

 // schema.ts — shared between client and server